 - Ground Fire – These fires are seen in Arctic tundra or taiga, and organic soils of swamps or bogs.
-This fire burns root and other material on or beneath the surface i.e. burns the herbaceous growth on forest floor together with the layer of organic matter in various stages of decay.
+This fire burns roots and other material on or beneath the surface i.e. burns the herbaceous growth on the forest floor together with the layer of organic matter in various stages of decay.
 They are more damaging than surface fires, as they can destroy vegetation completely.
 They are more often ignited by surface fires.

-- Crown Fire – In this, crown of trees and shrubs burn, often sustained by a surface fire.
-A crown fire is particularly very dangerous in a coniferous forest because resinous material and up to the flame.
+- Crown Fire – In this, the crown of trees and shrubs burn, often sustained by a surface fire.
+A crown fire is particularly very dangerous in a coniferous forest because of resinous material and up to the flame.

 - Firestorms – Among the forest fires, the fire spreading most rapidly is the firestorm, which is an intense fire over a large area.
 Temperatures inside these storms can reach around 2,000 degrees Fahrenheit.

-- The youngest mountain ranges of Himalayas are the most vulnerable stretches of the world susceptible to forest fires.
+- The youngest mountain ranges of the Himalayas are the most vulnerable stretches of the world susceptible to forest fires.